Theme and Overview

 Presenters are encouraged to select fresh topics that would be of interest to an audience of Fuze managers and technical personnel.
 Presentation of papers by foreign partners is encouraged.

-Individuals are required to submit a concise abstract of 5000 characters or less no later than Tuesday, November 23, 2021.
-Authors will be notified whether their proposed paper has been accepted for presentation mid-December 2021.
+Individuals are required to submit a concise abstract of 5000 characters or less no later than Friday, December 10, 2021.
+Authors will be notified whether their proposed paper has been accepted for presentation early-January 2022.

 Please upload your abstract via the NDIA web site here and complete ALL required information.
 ALL papers will be submitted electronically in accordance with specific instructions included in author notification.